rainlab/translate-plugin/README.md

 ];
 ```

-This above definition will force the `title` attribute value to be duplicated across all locales.
+This above definition will force the `title` attribute value to be duplicated and stored across all locales.

 ## Indexed Attributes